alkabal/PSNG_V3/README.md

-# Probe Screen for LinuxCNC 2.8/2.9
+# Probe Screen for LinuxCNC 2.8/   (2.9 do not work for now : TODO convert include for python3)

 ## Important things needed :